metamath/lamp-guide/docs/11/index.md

 Notice that variable parts of this statement are boxed and directed lines connect them to another statement below.

-In center of a visualization is always a sequence with zero or more statements (the hypotheses of the reference being used), then a horizontal line below it, and then the reference's concluding statement below that.
+In the vertical center of a visualization is always a sequence with zero or more statements from left to right (the hypotheses of the reference being used), below that is a a horizontal line, and below that is the reference's concluding statement.
 This is a common mathematical representation of a rule &em;
 a horizontal line with the preconditions above and the postcondition below.
 In this case we're using the reference `oveq2i` as the rule, which requires